12. Social HomeBuy

 - Purchase their current home on shared ownership terms, making the purchase affordable and sustainable

-- Benefit from a pro-rata purchase discount regardless of whether they buy outright or on shared ownership terms
+- Benefit from a pro-rata purchase discount if they buy regardless of whether they buy outright or on shared ownership terms rather than purchasing outright

 1.5 Targeting and publicity

-1.5.1 Registered Providers (ex RSL or local authority) offering Social HomeBuy are responsible for distributing publicity material to their tenants and are required to publish their policy.
-The Agency has produced publicity information which is available on the Agency’s website.
-Registered Providers (ex RSL or local authority) can download this information to provide to tenants in its entirety as a supplement to its own publicity/promotional material.
-General information about the product should be available from Help to Buy Agents – please see chapter 13 Glossary for a definition of Help to Buy Agents.
+1.5.1 Registered Providers offering Social HomeBuy are responsible for distributing publicity material to their tenants and are required to publish their policy.
+Homes England has produced publicity information which is available on our website.
+Registered Providers can download this information to provide to tenants in its entirety as a supplement to its own publicity/promotional material.
+General information about the product should be available from Help to Buy Agents (please the Glossary for a definition of Help to Buy Agents).

 1.6 Funding arrangements

-1.6.1 When a Registered Provider (ex RSL or local authority) offering Social HomeBuy agrees an allocation from an eligible tenant with an eligible property, they should claim grant from the Agency in line with the requirements of the Capital Funding Guide, as the need arises; in a similar way to claiming grant for Right to Acquire purposes.
+1.6.1 When a Registered Provider offering Social HomeBuy agrees an application from an eligible tenant with an eligible property, they should claim grant from Homes England in line with the requirements of the Capital Funding Guide, in a similar way to claiming grant for Right to Acquire purposes.

-1.6.3 Grant should be claimed to cover the discount following completion of the sale.
-Where tenants are purchasing on shared ownership terms grant should be claimed on completion of the initial sale, and balances claimed as appropriate on completion of any subsequent shares, pro-rated to the share that is purchased.
+1.6.2 Grant should be claimed to cover the discount following completion of the sale.
+Where tenants are purchasing on shared ownership terms grant should be claimed on completion of the initial sale, and balances claimed as appropriate on completion of the purchase of any subsequent shares, pro-rated to the share that is purchased.

-1.6.5 Registered Providers (ex RSL or local authority) must consult their private lenders prior to deciding to offer Social HomeBuy to ensure properties can be released from the lender’s security.
+1.6.3 Eligible Registered Providers must consult their private lenders prior to deciding to offer Social HomeBuy to ensure properties can be released from the lender’s security.

 2. Funding principles